Alfran007/Internet-Of-Things/README.md

- ### We use this type information in various filds like for false claims in transport for the damaged products.
+ ### We use this type of project in various filds like for false claims in transport for the damaged products.